-Kaleida Health is the largest health care provider in Western New York, serving the area's eight counties with state-of-the-art technology and comprehensive health care services.
-Our expert, compassionate health care professionals are committed to providing the best experience possible for those who enter our facilities, from patients to visitors, because we understand that when people are sick – or when someone they love is sick –they are often at their most vulnerable.
+Kaleida Health is the largest healthcare provider in Western New York, serving the area's eight counties with state-of-the-art technology and comprehensive healthcare services.
+Its expert, compassionate healthcare professionals are committed to providing the best possible outcomes and experience for patients and visitors.

-That’s why more than 1 million sick or injured patients choose to visit Kaleida Health hospitals annually, including Buffalo General Medical Center, DeGraff Memorial Hospital, Millard Fillmore Suburban Hospital, Women & Children's Hospital of Buffalo and numerous community health care centers.
+More than one million sick or injured patients choose a Kaleida Health facility annually, including Bradford Regional Medical Center, Buffalo General Medical Center/Gates Vascular Institute, DeGraff Medical Park, Millard Fillmore Suburban Hospital, John R. Oishei Children's Hospital and Olean General Hospital.

 Gates Vascular Institute

 Buffalo General Medical Center has 484 beds and is the largest Kaleida Health facility.
 It provides a wide spectrum of clinical inpatient departments and outpatient services, and its specialized programs include: cardiac services, general surgery (including robotics), bariatrics, orthopedics, urology, vascular services, gastroenterology, rehabilitation medicine and neurology.